Team5-S20-Cohort/Project_5_My_first_Data_Lake/Tasklist.md

 ### **#Antony and sabe**
 *  Create appropriate security groups.
 ### **#Rogba and sabe**
-*  2 EC2 in Public subnets.
+*  2 EC2 in Public subnets and 1 EC2 in Private Subnet.
 ### **Yemi and Harish**
 *  Setup MongoDb (Deploy and configuration) in Private subnet.
 ### **Antony and Rogba and Yemi and Sabe and Harish**